School Years, Ages 6 to 18 (1965-1977)

 Decades later, I watch groups of teenagers in shopping malls, trends and the media, and it reminds me of my years almost long forgotten, the feelings and social dynamics.

 This is a photo of me at 15 hiking on a mountain west of Little Rock with a girlfriend, me with the long hair, she with the short, ha ha!
-(She tore the photo.
+(She emphatically tore the photo in half and tossed it onto the ground when we split.
 I had a lot of girlfriends and switched often.
 We learn from experience that it's better to manage lovers' expectations of us, not too high...)
 I usually preferred to hike thru nature alone, but hiking with country girls was OK, much less so with city girls.
+However, usually best alone.

 By the time I got into high school, ages 15 thru 17, I was making all A's, except for English.
 It was not by any strong effort, as I didn't do homework.
 I just enjoyed school and paid attention in class, and spent my study hour well.